coltonisgod234/PixelPulse-6502/README.md

 # How Should I Get Started With PixelPulse 6502?
 Getting started is easy!
 Simply:
 1. Download the development kit, this contains an assembler, an emulator and a linker!
+(Not Done Yet, It'll Be Done Really Soon I Promise!)
 2. Download the PulseOS ROM Image (not available yet), (this part is not finished, come back later!)
 3. Check out [the wiki!](https://github.com/coltonisgod234/PixelPulse-6502/wiki/)
 4. Start making games!